hugoledoux/startinpy/docs/index.rst

 startinpy allows you to:

 - insert incrementally points
-- delete some (useful for simplification, interpolation, and other operations)attributes
+- delete vertices (useful for simplification, interpolation, and other operations)
 - a few spatial interpolation functions are implemented
 - has functions to read directly GeoTIFF and LAS/LAZ files
-- outputs GeoJSON and OBJ
+- outputs GeoJSON, OBJ, and PLY

 .. code-block:: python